Union Leader (film): Reception

 Though critical of the film, Anna MM Vetticad in her review for Firstpost praised Bhat's performance and gave the film a 1.5/5 rating.
-He opined that the film's "[commitment] to its cause" was its strength and that Bhat had brought an "X factor to his performance" which exceeded the screenplay's limitations.
+She opined that the film's "[commitment] to its cause" was its strength and that Bhat had brought an "X factor to his performance" which exceeded the screenplay's limitations.
 He, however, felt that the supporting characters had not been used "effectively" which robbed the film of its "emotional stirrings".
 Nandini Ramnath of Scroll.in was appreciative of the film's "sympathetic portrayal of the workers", noting that the "convincing cast of supporting actors ... actually look like blue-collared representatives rather than Bollywood extras".
 She wrote that the remaining cast "works better" than Bhat who was "passable".

 Pallabi Dey Purkayastha of The Times of India gave the film a 2.5/5 rating, noting that although the film showed "pragmatism" but "crumbles towards the end because of poor execution".
 Ravi Bule of Amar Ujala wrote that Shome did justice to her role, while rating the film 2/5.